 If you’re the landlord of a commercial property, you need to ensure your tenant is legally liable to cover the costs of any damage caused to the property during their tenancy.
 Any required works for which the tenant is responsible are referred to as dilapidations.

-Prior to the lease start date, you should hire a RICS Chartered Surveyor to carry out a dilapidation survey, which details the current condition of the property.
+Prior to the lease start date, you should retain an RICS Chartered Surveyor to carry out a Schedule of Condition, which details the current condition of the property.
 At the end of the tenancy, you may want to obtain another dilapidation survey to find out whether your tenant has caused any damage or made alterations which need reinstating.

-Similarly, if you’re a tenant that’s been issued with a Schedule of Dilapidations (the document outlining the works you’re responsible for), you can hire a chartered surveyor to perform a dilapidation survey if you feel the claims are unfair.
+Similarly, if you’re a tenant that’s been issued with a Schedule of Dilapidations (the document outlining the works you’re responsible for), you can retain a Chartered Surveyor to perform a dilapidation survey if you feel the claims are unfair.